3 wallpaper bedroom designs that will have you wanting to transform your own bedrooms into the emblematic warmth and luxury of a Vermont Inn.

 What is a Vermont Inn-style bedroom?

-But I think it should be an official interior design style, don’t you?
+But I think it should be an official interior design style, right?

 The smell of blueberry muffins, local Vermont maple syrup, and coffee brewing in the morning.